 This coupled with various vampire powers, such as the ability to turn into a swarm of bats, makes you feel pretty cool when changing forms.
 On the other hand, turning into a vampire lord has a lot of drawbacks.
 Much like turning into a werewolf, you are stuck in third person view while transformed.
 This can be annoying for many people like me who prefer to fight in first person view mode.
 What’s worse, while transformed you are unable to pick up any loot, access your menu, or your map.
 As a meticulous person who constantly checks my inventory and location, and a person who loots everything whether I need it or not, I found this is incredibly annoying.
 Further, assuming that you have already played Skyrim for a good amount of time, it is likely that your standard Dovahkiin would have be much more powerful.
 As a high level melee character, I could not help but feel substantially weakened when playing transformed.
 However, additional powers outside of transformation, such as the ability to “glamour” your opponents, vampire night vision, and a substantially long invisibility ability still make being a vampire lord worthwhile.

 Vampirism aside, probably what really pulled me towards Dawnguard the most was the story.
 Once I finally had the time, I devoured its quest line.
 It was engrossing from beginning to end, comparable and possibly even better than some of the other beloved quests in Skyrim.
 Although the ending ultimately left me a bit unsatisfied, it was a fun ride getting there.
 Additionally, having some questions answered about a certain race of elves, whose de-evolution was shrouded in mystery, was a nice touch.
 If you are a huge fan of Skyrim and have been looking for a good reason to get back into it for a few hours, then look no further.
-Although it probably could have contained a bit more for its $20 price tag, most gamers who have dedicated months of their life to playing this game will not be disappointed with their purchase.
+Although it probably could have contained a bit more for its $20 price tag, most gamers who have dedicated months of their lives to playing this game will not be disappointed with their purchase.
 For the time being, I’m hooked again, and that means I’m probably going to have to go pay off my ridiculously high bounty in Whiterun.